developer-kikikaikai/go_routine_pool/README.md

-# go_routine_pool (gorp)
+# grworker (go routine worker)
 This is a package to save number of go routine.

-Go routine is a wonderful functions to run featres parallel.
-But sometimes our go code reaches the limit of go routines number.
-In this case, I want go routines to run such as threadpool.
-I can't find those libraries, so I've tried to create it.
+Go routine is a wonderful functions to run featres parallel, but sometimes our go code reaches the limit of go routines number.
+So I've tried to create it.

 # Installation